2020 BMW X5 xDrive45e Test Drive and Review

 It all feels muscular and smooth overall, something you don’t get in other models.
 The diesels are simply too noisy and too… diesel-like if you will, while the petrol, excepting the 4.4-liter V8, just don’t bring the same muscular feeling about when it comes to driving all out.

-See also TEST DRIVE: 2020 BMW 530e Plug-in Hybrid
+See also TEST DRIVE: Is The BMW i3 Good In Winters?

 As for the corners, if straight line performance can’t really be matched by the other models in the range, it’s in the bends where the X5 xDrive45e starts to run out of breath.
 The suspension works great when it comes to keep you comfortable.
 The adaptive dampers we had along with the air ride kept everything nice and kosher as long as you didn’t try to push the X5 way beyond its comfort zone.